Dyrati/ace_projects/Information/Golden Sun 1 ACE Setup.md

 ![encounter](gs1_ace_images/encounter.png)

 Immediately after the battle (before moving), **use the hard nut on Isaac**.
 He should gain 4 defense.
+With nothing equipped, he should have 17 defense.

 Cross the bridge to the north-east, run west to the cluster of trees shown below, and press "A" to pick up the turtle boots.
 ![turtle_boots](gs1_ace_images/turtle_boots_forest.png)